 Nine of the 10 studies involved longer-term tart cherry consumption (around two to seven days prior to exercise) and one involved same-day supplementation.
 Tart cherry dosages varied across studies and included 200 to 500 mg/day in capsule or powder form, 60 to 90 mL/day of tart cherry juice concentrate diluted with 100 to 510 mL water and 300 to 473mL/day of tart cherry juice.
 The total amount of anthocyanins consumed daily ranged from 66 to 2,760 mg.

-Methods of measuring performance differed across studies, and included distance on a shuttle swimming test, time to exhaustion during high-intensity cycling, total work performed during cycling, cycling time trials (time it took to cover 10 km, 15 km and 20 km) and time to complete a full or half marathon.
+Methods of measuring performance differed across studies, and included distance on a shuttle swimming test, time to exhaustion during high-intensity cycling, total work performed during cycling, cycling time trials (the time it took to cover 10 km or 6.2 mi, 15 km or 9.3 mi, and 20 km or 12.4 mi) and time to complete a full or half marathon.
 To account for these variations, researchers calculated standardized mean differences and 95% confidence intervals to assess performance changes.

 Reference: “Effect of tart cherry concentrate on endurance exercise performance: a meta-analysis” by Ruirui Gao and Philip D. Chilibeck, 27 January 2020, Journal of the American College of Nutrition.